 professional references; and unofficial graduate transcripts to http://unt-dallas.peopleadmin.com/.
 For

 additional information visit http://unt-dallas.peopleadmin.com or contact Dr. Eric Coleman at

 [email protected] Statements of teaching interests and teaching philosophy may also be requested from applicants.

 Required fields are indicated with an asterisk (*).

-- * Do you have a Master's degree or higher in Criminal Justice, or in an equivalent discipline, with at least 18 graduate hours in Criminal Justice and outstanding experience in teaching core-curriculum Criminal Justice courses?
+- * Do you have a Master’s degree in Criminal Justice, or in an equivalent discipline, with at least 18 graduate hours in Criminal Justice and outstanding experience in teaching core-curriculum Criminal Justice courses?

 - Cover Letter